Amino acid dating: Chemistry

-Amino acids and environmental conditions
+Amino acid properties and environmental conditions

-Amino acids commonly used for amino acid dating analysis are leucine, aspartic acid, valine, glutamic acid, and diastereoisomer isoleucine.
+Amino acids commonly used for amino acid dating analysis are leucine, aspartic acid, valine, glutamic acid, and diastereomer isoleucine.

 The properties of the amino acid(s) chosen for analysis influence what kind of dating can be performed.
 Amino acid interconversion reactions happen at a variety of speeds: aspartic acid racemizes very quickly and hence is used for recent samples where high resolution is important, while valine and leucine take much longer to racemize and are more appropriate for older fossils.
 Additionally, these reaction rates are sensitive to temperature, to a degree depending on the specific interconversion reaction.
 The racemization rate of aspartic acid varies with small changes in temperature, while valine's racemization rate is less temperature dependent.

-Besides higher temperatures accelerating interconversion, other environmental variables also impact reaction rates.
+Besides higher temperatures accelerating interconversion reactions, other environmental variables also impact reaction rates.
 Wetter environments produce faster reaction rates, and interconversion reactions may be catalyzed by the presence of acids, bases, or metal cations.
 The chosen host organisms or taxa also introduce bias into age estimates.

 Amino acids which are bound within peptides interconvert more slowly than those which are free or are occupying the terminal position of peptide chains.
-The degree of hydrolysis of peptides increases with fossil age and is considered for the purposes of amino acid dating a non-reversible reaction, unlike the interconversion of amino acid stereoisomers.
+The degree of hydrolysis of peptides (and therefore the speed at which equilibrium approaches) increases with fossil age.